-The Commission recognises that the changes in generation and consumption technologies may result in new system security challenges.
-These challenges may require changes to market participation requirements or processes and the information and data available to the system operator.
-Implementing a broad mechanism affecting all generating units of a particular size may not be the appropriate answer in the absence of knowing what the specific system security issues are.
+- changes in generation and consumption technologies may result in new system security challenges - these challenges may require changes to market participation requirements or processes and the information and data available to the system operator - a broad mechanism in respect of all generating units of a particular size may not be the appropriate answer in the absence of knowing what the specific system security issues are.

-The Commission does not consider the rule change requests as the most appropriate method for addressing such issues.
+The Commission concluded that it did not consider the rule change requests as the most appropriate method for addressing such issues.
+No new evidence has been put forward which alters the Commission's conclusion.

-Further, the Commission notes AEMO has powers to deal with system security issues that arise from the participants that could be affected by the Snowy and ENGIE rule change proposals, in particular:
+Further, the Commission noted AEMO has powers to deal with system security issues that arise from the participants that could be affected by the Snowy and ENGIE rule change proposals, in particular: